jonathanrico/forcedotcom-project/README.md

    **NOTE: If you're building against a Sandbox or Production environment with Sites enabled, set the "guestLicense" property to empty**
 2. Navigate to the build folder using the terminal or command prompt
 3. If you're using **OS X** run the following command : `sh build.sh`
-5. If you want to run the ant target directly use the following command : `ant deploy -DrunAllTests=false -DcheckOnly=false
+4. If you want to run the ant target directly use the following command : `ant deploy -DrunAllTests=false -DcheckOnly=false

+#### How to create new files :

+For now you'll have to create them in Salesforce and then run the retrieve target or create them manually in your editor.